 The club structure is also the foundation for the modern Olympic Games.
-Indeed, the early games can be viewed as an international club event.
-Created at the peak of the club system, the modern Olympic Games resemble international club events much more than they do the ancient games for which they are named.
-The ancient Games, at least initially, were part of a larger religious ceremony and were initially only for male Greek citizens.
-These games existed for 1,169 years and over time became an international gathering of athletes.
-The games were discontinued in AD 393, although they were held in some form until AD 521 (Ministry of Culture-General Secretariat for Sports, 1998).
-Almost 15 centuries would pass before an international Olympic Games would be revived in another form.
+Indeed, the early Games can be viewed as an international club event.
+Created at the peak of the club system, the modern Olympic Games resemble international club events much more than they do the ancient Games for which they are named.
+The ancient Games, at least initially, were part of a larger religious ceremony and were initially only for the viewing of, and participation by, free, able-bodied, male Greek citizens.
+These Games existed for 1,169 years and over time became an international gathering of athletes.
+The Games were discontinued in AD 393, although they were held in some form until AD 521 (Ministry of Culture-General Secretariat for Sports, 1998).
+Almost 15 centuries passed before the international Olympic Games were revived in another form.